What Is URA? Global X Uranium ETF

 Whether URA is worth buying today depends more on your time horizon and what you already hold than on any single call.
 We walk through valuation, concentration, and what would have to be true for it to outperform from here in is URA a buy?

-URA yields approximately 4.5% (trailing twelve months, variable) as of early 2026, paid by passing through the dividends of its underlying holdings.
+URA yields ~4% (variable annual distribution) as of mid-2026, paid by passing through the dividends of its underlying holdings.
 For the payout schedule, history, and how the distributions are taxed, see URA dividend: yield and schedule.

 FAQ